ltrgoddard/thesis/temp.markdown

-‘narcotic’, Leavis notes that, in a piece of ‘late Victorian poetastry’ by Andrew Lang, ‘it is the music of the languid hours that predominates’.[^113] Leavis even identifies Tennyson as a paradigmatic example of the tendency: ‘He might wrestle solemnly with the ‘problems of the age,’ but the habits, conventions and techniques that he found congenial are not those of a poet who could have exposed himself to the rigours of the contemporary climate.’[^114]
+‘narcotic’, Leavis notes that, in a piece of ‘late Victorian poetastry’ by Andrew Lang, ‘it is the music of the languid hours that predominates’.[^113] Leavis even identifies Tennyson as a paradigmatic example of the tendency: ‘He might wrestle solemnly with the “problems of the age,” but the habits, conventions and techniques that he found congenial are not those of a poet who could have exposed himself to the rigours of the contemporary climate.’[^114]